Last year, we started promoting articles reviews of our product written on other blogger’s websites.

 There are 4 things we want to highlight in our Facebook Ad Campaign set-up:

-We also targeted people worldwide, excluding Spanish-, Portuguese-, and French-speaking countries as these people may find the English post less relevant due language issues.
+We also targeted people worldwide, excluding Spanish-, Portuguese-, and French-speaking countries as these people may find the English post less relevant due to language issues.

 We also excluded the “Manager” app, which includes all free trial users and paying subscribers.